 Maui fires kill dozens, force hundreds to evacuate as Biden approves disaster declaration

-The death toll rose dramatically overnight on Hawaii's island of Maui, where a fast-moving wildfire nearly destroyed the historic town of Lahaina.
-The wildfire killed at least 36 people and damaged or destroyed more than 270 structures, officials said Wednesday.
+The death toll from a fast-moving wildfire on Hawaii's Maui island rose Thursday, with at least 53 people now confirmed dead, officials said.
+The blaze, which nearly destroyed the historic town of Lahaina, was said to be 80% contained earlier in the day.

-Officials warned that the death toll could rise, with multiple fires on the island still burning and teams spreading out to search charred areas.
+Officials had earlier warned the death toll could continue to go up, with multiple fires on the island still burning and teams spreading out to search charred areas.

-Evacuations were continuing Thursday with officials saying buses would be provided to take people from the disaster area on the western part of the island to a shelter or Maui's Kahului Airport.
+Police urged people to stay away from Lahaina "due to biohazard and safety concerns" and said arrangements would be made to let residents back into the area at a later date.

-Hawaii Department of Transportation Director Edwin Sniffen said at a Wednesday night news conference that 11,400 travelers got out of Maui earlier in the day and another 600 were staying at the airport overnight.
-About 1,500 passengers were expected to leave the island Thursday.
+Evacuations were continuing Thursday with officials providing buses to take people from the disaster area on the western part of the island to a shelter or Maui's Kahului Airport.
+Maui officials said 1,400 people stayed at the airport overnight Wednesday while waiting for flights off the island.

 President Biden approved on Thursday a federal disaster declaration for Maui.
 The move makes federal funding available to people on the island affected by the fires.